MaxLHy0424/MaxLHy0424/README.md

 - 👋 Hi, I'm @MaxLHy0424.
-I'm a student from China,和I also live here!
+I'm a student from China, and I also live here!
 - 👀 I'm interested in developing some little softwares.
 - 🌱 I'm learning C++ now.
+- 🌐 My personal blog is [MaxLHy0424.github.io](MaxLHy0424.github.io).
 - 📫 If you wish to get in touch with me, kindly send an email to MaxLHy974413@outlook.com.

 <!---